rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

 - Model Evaluation: Assessing the model's performance using metrics like accuracy, precision, recall, and F1-score.
 - Model Refinement: Iterating on the previous steps to improve the model's accuracy and generalization capabilities.

-Let's get some experience on these stages by following the steps in notebooks we cloned to our workbench.
-It all starts with getting familiar with the dataset at hand, so we'll start with `jukebox/1-data_exploration/1-data_exploration.ipynb` notebook.
+Let's get some experience on these stages by following the steps in the notebooks we cloned to our workbench.
+It all starts with getting familiar with the dataset at hand, so we will start with `jukebox/1-data_exploration/1-data_exploration.ipynb` notebook.

-In a notebook, each box is called `cell`.
-You need to execute the steps in the Notebook by clicking ▶️ button on the top bar or hitting Shift+Enter when you click on a cell.
+In a notebook, each box is called a `cell`.
+There are three kinds of cell: code cells, where you can write and execute code; markdown cells, where you can add documentation; and raw cells, which we don't need to worry about here.
+When you execute a code cell, it's output is shown directly below the cell.
+Select the first code cell and execute it by clicking ▶️ button on the top bar or typing Shift+Enter.
+This will execute the cell and advance to the next cell.
+Work through all the cells sequentially.

 At the end, we have a working model saved in Minio and we can serve it from OpenShift AI.